PEC-Direct™ – Treating High-risk Type 1 Diabetes

 The PEC-01 progenitor cells are designed to mature in to human pancreatic islet cells, including glucose-responsive insulin-secreting beta cells, following implant.

 Who would benefit from treatment with the PEC-Direct product?

-High-risk T1D patients are those who have severe hypoglycemic episodes (SHEs), extreme glycemic lability (also commonly referred to as “brittle diabetes”), and/or impaired awareness of hypoglycemia (IAH; characterized by a reduced or absent ability to detect the symptoms commonly associated with low blood sugars).
-It is estimated that approximately 10-15% of patients, or over 100,000 people with T1D in the United States, have such high-risk diabetes that despite their best diligence with blood glucose monitoring, insulin use, and other pharmaceutical approaches, they are at constant risk of severe hypoglycemic episodes (SHEs) which can lead to hospitalization and even death.
+High-risk T1D patients are those who have hypoglycemia unawareness (HU; characterized by a reduced or absent ability to detect the symptoms commonly associated with low blood sugar), recurrent severe hypoglycemic episodes (SHEs), and/or extreme glycemic lability (also commonly referred to as “brittle diabetes”).
+It is estimated that approximately 10% of patients, or over 100,000 people with T1D in the United States, have such high-risk diabetes that despite their best diligence with blood glucose monitoring, insulin use, and other pharmaceutical approaches, they are at constant risk of SHEs which can lead to hospitalization and even death.

-If successful, PEC-Direct treatment will reduce or eliminate the incidence of SHE, extreme glycemic lability, and IAH.
+If successful, PEC-Direct treatment will reduce or eliminate the incidence of HU and SHE, and stabilize glycemic lability.
 It is anticipated that T1D patients receiving the PEC-Direct implant will also no longer require insulin administration or glucose monitoring, effectively amounting to a functional cure.
-While the requirement to take immune suppressive medications with PEC-Direct introduces some risk, it is expected that for the high-risk T1D patients, the benefit of a functional cure will far outweigh the potential risk.
+Like an organ transplant, the PEC-Direct product will be used in conjunction with immune suppression to prevent immune rejection of the implanted cells.
+While the requirement to take immune suppressive medications with PEC-Direct introduces some risk, it is expected that for the high-risk T1D patients, the benefit of a functional cure will far outweigh the potential risks.